Academic Policies and Procedures

 - * Any anticipated prolonged absences should be reported to instructors as soon as possible.

 - * If you stop attending the class(es) for any reason, you must consult with your instructor(s) and registrar about a possible withdrawal from the class(es).

 ATTENDANCE POLICY FOR VA STUDENTS

-Early departures, class cuts, tardies, etc., for any portion of a class period will be counted as 1 absence.
+Early departures, class cuts, tardies, etc., for any portion of a class period, will be counted as 1 absence.

-Students exceeding 20 % total absences in a calendar month will be terminated from their VA benefits for unsatisfactory attendance.
+Students exceeding 20 % of total absences in a calendar month will be terminated from their VA benefits for unsatisfactory attendance.

 In order to show that the cause of unsatisfactory attendance has been removed, students must show good attendance (as defined) for one calendar month after being terminated for unsatisfactory attendance.
 After such time, the student may be recertified for VA education benefits.